Max-7777/lerp-sim/README.txt

 Linear Interpolation Simulator!

-Run the jar with a recent version of java (17 or 20) https://www.oracle.com/java/technologies/downloads/
+Run the jar with a recent version of java (17 or later) https://www.oracle.com/java/technologies/downloads/

 ⁍ Click to add a dot.